 The process of negotiating plea bargains in federal court, and the restrictions that apply, can be similar to the negotiation process in state court.
 However, it's important to note that your state's attorney general may have additional or different restrictions on state prosecutors negotiating plea deals in state court.
 This could have an impact on your case, depending on the charges you're facing and where you're being prosecuted.

 Successful plea bargaining, especially in the federal court system, requires special skills and experience.
 A criminal defense attorney who practices in your jurisdiction is your best bet to getting a fair deal.
-If you or someone you love is awaiting trial in federal court, contact a criminal defense lawyer for a free case review.
+If you or someone you love is awaiting trial in federal court, contact a criminal defense lawyer today for some peace of mind.